zhangyiallen/Object_CP/README.md

 ### 2. Real Data Applications/
-Contains code for the following sections of the paper:
+This folder contains code for Section 5.1 of the paper: to demonstrate how to use the proposed WBS-SN algorithm for multiple change point estimation.

-`Section_5_1`, `Section_5_2`, and `Appendix_F`.
+- `WBS_critic_value.R`: reproduce the rows in Table 1 of Section 4.1 with n=200

-Each folder includes code and a corresponding `README.md` file that provides detailed instructions on how to reproduce the figures or tables presented in the paper.
+- `WBS-SN.R`: reproduce the rows in Table 1 of Section 4.1 with n=400

 ---